Essential Excel Sheets for Stair Design

 • Shear Check: Ensures the concrete slab can resist the maximum shear force without requiring shear reinforcement (in most common cases).

-Purpose is to size the structural concrete element and determine the main tensile reinforcement.
+The purpose is to size the structural concrete element and determine the main tensile reinforcement.

 Stair Reinforcement Detailing & Bar Bending Schedule (BBS)